dmtroyer/spotify-board/README.md

 ## raspotify/librespot

-1. Run the raspotify service as root by commenting out `DynamicUser=yes` in `/lib/systemd/system/raspotify.service`
+1. Run the raspotify service as root by running `sudo systemctl edit raspotify.service` and adding the following between the comments

+    ```
+    [Service]
+    DynamicUser=no
+    ```

+    Restart raspotify with `sudo service raspotify restart`

 ## Links